ljvmiranda921/pyswarms/README.rst

 PySwarms is an extensible research toolkit for particle swarm optimization (PSO) in Python.

+It is intended for swarm intelligence researchers, practitioners, and students who would like a high-level interface of implementing PSO in their problems.
+This means that instead of writing an optimizer from scratch, one just needs to supply the necessary PSO parameters, and let PySwarms do the rest of the procedure.

 * **Free software:** MIT license
 * **Documentation:** https://pyswarms.readthedocs.io.